leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

    </div>
 </div>

-// GameObject: div tag is the GameObject
+// GameObject: div tag is the GameObject (GameObject can contain child GameObject)
 // Component: city, name is the components
 // Component properties: background-color, padding, color is the component properties
 // GameObject Children: p tag is the child GameObject inside parent GameObject